absalom-muc/MHI-AC-Trace/README.md

 # Installing:

 ## Hardware:
-Identical to MHI-AC-Ctrl.
+Identical to MHI-AC-Ctrl PCB, no adaption of the MHI-AC-Ctrl PCB is required.
 Check [MHI-AC-Ctrl Readme](https://github.com/absalom-muc/MHI-AC-Ctrl#readme) for a list of supported devices.
-No adaption of the MHI-AC-Ctrl PCB is required.

 ## Software:
 The program uses the following libraries